GalMunGral/galmungal.github.io/theoretical-minimum.md

 //} (C++ requires a semicolon here)
 ```
 ### Dynamically-typed Scripting Languages
-Dynamically-typed means types are determined at run-time, so there is no type declaration in source code.
+Types are determined at run-time, so there is no type declaration in source code.
 #### JavaScript
 ```javascript
 function binarySearch(arr, l, r, x) {